AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   trajectory and attitude states from a spice kernel
 - added :ref:`scenarioSpiceSpacecraft` to illustrate using Spice to specify the trajectory of a spacecraft while leaving the attitude dynamics unprescribed.
+- fixed a bug where using the generator flag to build on windows would skip a line in the conanfile.py that is crucial for building opNav.

 Version 2.1.1 (Dec.
 15, 2021)
 -----------------------------